Baylor out of women's AP Top 25 for 1st time since 2004 - NewsBreak

 STREAKING

 Maryland now has the second-longest active poll streak, having been ranked for 241 consecutive weeks.
 South Carolina is third with 198.
-Stanford and North Carolina State round out the top five streaks, with 94 and 93 weeks, respectively.
+Stanford and North Carolina State round out the top five, with 94 and 93 weeks, respectively.

 FALLING WOLFPACK

-NC State dropped nine spots to 20th in the poll -- its lowest mark since the team was No. 21 in the final poll of 2018.
-The Wolfpack have lost three of their past four games, including getting swept last week by Florida State and North Carolina.
+N.C.
+State dropped nine spots to 20th in the poll — its lowest mark since the team was No. 21 in the final poll of 2018.
+The Wolfpack have lost three of their last four games, including getting swept last week by Florida State and North Carolina.

 Comments / 0